sql-machine-learning/elasticdl/docs/designs/custom_allreduce_training_loop_support.md

 import horovod.torch as hvd

 def train(dataset, elastic_manager):
-    """ ElasticDL will call the function to execute the training loop
+    """ ElasticDL will call the function to execute the training loop.

     Arguments:
         dataset: tf.data.Dataset which initialized by ElasticDL.
         We can use eager execution to fetch batch data from the dataset for PyTorch.
     """
     model = Net()